srid/emanote.obelisk/README.md

 ## When will it be released?

 I plan to move srid.ca to use emanote by mid-Feb.
 My private Zettelkasten already is using emanote.

+## Talk about it

+Join us in Matrix: https://app.element.io/#/room/#neuron:matrix.org